jurek-a/aai2025-refs/README.md

   - The supporting example Matlab code is not strighforward, user effort required needs a good review (tbd)

 4. ISL - Introduction to Statistical Learning
-   - this is a poor-man's verion of the ESL by Hastie Tibshirani from 2001 (or applied version stripped of some rigour and theory)
+   - this is a "poor-man's" subset of ESL by Hastie Tibshirani from 2001 (or applied version - stripped of some rigour and theory)
-   - PDFs of the python version and R version of the book - [statlearning.com](https://www.statlearning.com/)
+   - PDFs of both the python and R versions of the book are at [statlearning.com](https://www.statlearning.com/)
    - code (python and R) - [ISLP_labs on github](https://github.com/intro-stat-learning/ISLP_labs)
-   - chapters covered by the SLM module are 3,4,8
+   - SLM AAI module covers chapters 3,4,8
      - 3 is Linear Regression
      - 4 is Classification
      - 8 is Tree-Based Methods

 5. Bayesian Networks and Decision Graphs, Jensen & Nielsen, 2007

-   - not on the course reading list - this is my extra basic reading
+   - not on the course reading list - my extra basic reading - and very good to read in order to understand parts of BRML
    - pdf online [in a pdf from Springer](https://link.springer.com/book/10.1007/978-0-387-68282-2) (use lib access)